jomkz/rethinkdb-operator/README.md

 #### Persistent Volumes

 The RethinkDB Operator supports the use of Persistent Volumes for each node in the RethinkDB cluster.
-See (rethinkdb-custom.yaml)[example/rethinkdb-custom.yaml] for the syntax to enable.
+See [rethinkdb-custom.yaml](example/rethinkdb-custom.yaml) for the syntax to enable.

 ```
 kubectl apply -f example/rethinkdb-custom.yaml
 ```

-Delete a RethinkDB cluster using Persistent Volumes.
-Remember to remove the left-over volumes when the cluster is no longer needed, as these will not be removed automatically when the RethinkDB cluster is deleted.
+When deleting a RethinkDB cluster that uses Persistent Volumes, remember to remove the left-over volumes when the cluster is no longer needed, as these will not be removed automatically.

 ```
 kubectl delete rethinkdb,pvc -l cluster=rethinkdb-custom-example